chaeron/thermostat/README.md

 This implementation assumes that your Pi Thermotstat is on a private, access controlled, local wifi network, and is not accessible over the internet.
 As such, there is no security implemented for the web interface.
 Anyone with access to the wifi network will be able to control your thermostat!
-If you want/need more stringent security/authentication controls for your thermostat, you will have to implement them yourself.
-TBD, who
+If you want/need more stringent security/authentication controls for your thermostat, you will have to implement them yourself for now.

 ##Minimal UI (screensaver) mode: